Sunday Worship

 Announcements

-We will be having a church prayer walk on today after service..
+We will be having a church prayer walk on Sunday, February 22.
 We will gather together to walk and pray for our neighborhood as we prayerfully consider how we can best love and serve our community as a church.
+Please consider joining us as we pray and walk around Flushing together!
 Childcare will be provided.

 Men’s Ministry Meetup | February 28